Some Open Problems Regarding the Number of Lines and Slopes in Arrangements that Determine Shapes: Empirical evidence

-As the number $k$ increases, it becomes harder to verbally describe arrangements, let alone visualize them one by one.
-Following an empirical experimentation by hand, a catalog has been produced which enumerates distinct arrangements of construction lines and registration marks when $k = 4, 5, 6$, and $7$.
+As the number $k$ increases, it becomes significantly harder to describe arrangements verbally or visualize them one by one.
+Following an empirical experimentation by hand, a catalog has been produced which enumerates distinct arrangements of construction lines and registration marks in the plane for $k = 4, 5, 6$, and $7$.
 This catalog is shown in \hyperref[appendixA]{Appendix A}.
-Every arrangement in the catalog is marked by a triple of numbers, $(n\;\;k \;\; s)$, where $n = |L|$ the number of construction lines, $k = |P|$ the number of registration marks, and $s = |D|$ the number of distinct slopes defined by the lines (see also \hyperref[appendixB]{Appendix B} ).
+Every arrangement in the catalog is marked by two signatures.
+The first signature is a triple of numbers, $(k\;\;n \;\; s)$, where $k = |P|$ the number of registration marks, $n = |L|$ the number of construction lines, and $s = |D|$ the number of distinct slopes/directions defined by the lines (see also \hyperref[appendixB]{Appendix B} ).
+The second signature encodes information about the number of lines meeting at each intersection point, and is given in this form $[2^{\# k2} 3^{\# k3} ...]$.
+The entries indicate ``the number of points in which 2 lines intersect, then the number of points in which 3 lines intersect, and so on".
+In this way, the sum of the superscripts is always equal to the total number of registration marks in an arrangement.
+Because every registration mark must be incident with at least two construction lines, all signatures must start with $[2^{\# k2} ...]$.
+We omit any entry of the form $c^0$.